ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

 keep <- dge$genes$gene_biotype == 'protein_coding'
 dge <- dge[keep, ]
 ```
-If we were to filter using the samples metadat **colData**, for instance to only keep Females, the commands would be similar:
+If we were to filter using the samples metadata (**colData**), for instance to only keep Females, the commands would be similar:
 ```
 # Only keep female samples:
 dge <- dge[, which(dge$samples$sex=="F")]